Chase Young

 Chase Young (born April 14, 1999) is an American professional football defensive end for the New Orleans Saints of the National Football League (NFL).
 He played college football for the Ohio State Buckeyes, where he was a unanimous All-American and Heisman Trophy finalist in 2019 after breaking the school's single-season sack record with 16.5.

 Young was selected second overall by the Washington Redskins in the 2020 NFL draft and was named the Defensive Rookie of the Year.
 He suffered an ACL tear in 2021, leading to a lengthy recovery that forced him to also miss the majority of the 2022 season.
-Young was traded to the San Francisco 49ers in 2023, recording a singular sack in Super Bowl LVIII before signing with the Saints the following season.
+Young was traded to the San Francisco 49ers in 2023, recording a sack in Super Bowl LVIII before signing with the Saints the following season.

 Early life

 Young was born on April 14, 1999, in Upper Marlboro, Maryland.
 He began playing American football as a child, attending St. Columba School in Oxon Hill, Maryland, before attending St. Vincent Pallotti High School in Laurel, Maryland, in 2013.
 As a freshman there, he played as a quarterback, tight end, and outside linebacker before switching primarily to defensive end later that year.
 Young and the team won the Maryland Interscholastic Athletic Association C-conference championship in 2014.
 He was also a member of the school's choir, playing the piano, saxophone, and violin.

 In 2015, Young transferred to DeMatha Catholic High School in Hyattsville, Maryland, where he had 19 quarterback sacks and 27 tackles for loss that season to help the team win the Washington Catholic Athletic Conference (WCAC) championship.
 He was invited to The Opening in July 2016, a college football recruiting camp sponsored by Nike, where he was named MVP at his position.
 As a senior in 2016, he had 19 sacks, 118 tackles, five forced fumbles, and two defensive touchdowns that helped the team go undefeated and win another WCAC championship.

 By then, he was recognized as one of the best high school football players in the nation when he was included on the 2016 USA Today All-USA team and named all-metropolitan defensive football player of the year by The Washington Post.
 Young was also invited to the International Bowl and All-American Bowl, playing on the East team for the latter.
 Young also played for DeMatha's basketball team, playing alongside Markelle Fultz who was later selected first overall in the 2017 NBA draft.
 At the time, both he and Fultz had set goals to become the first overall selections in their respective sports.